wmo-im/wis2box-training/documentation/docs/practical-sessions/configuring-wis2box-datasets.en.md

     - create a new dataset
     - create discovery metadata for a dataset
     - configure data mappings for a dataset
-    - publish a WIS2 notifications with a WCMP2 record
+    - publish a WIS2 notification with a WCMP2 record
     - update and re-publish your dataset

 ## Introduction